ibromodzi/statistics-learning-guide/README.md

-# Comprehensive Introduction to Descriptive and Inferential Statistics
+# Introduction to Descriptive and Inferential Statistics with Python

 ![Statistics](https://img.shields.io/badge/Statistics-Educational-brightgreen)

-Welcome to the "Comprehensive Introduction to Descriptive and Inferential Statistics" project!
-This repository contains a Jupyter Notebook that serves as a comprehensive guide for beginners to understand and apply fundamental concepts of statistics.
+Welcome to the "Introduction to Descriptive and Inferential Statistics" project!
+This repository contains a Jupyter Notebook that serves as a quick guide for beginners to understand and apply fundamental concepts of statistics.

 ## Project Overview